-The Foundation has invested nearly $60 million to support Alpha-1 Antitrypsin Deficiency research and programs at 103 institutions in North America, Europe, the Middle East, and Australia.
+The Foundation has invested more than $65 million to support Alpha-1 Antitrypsin Deficiency research and programs at 106 institutions in North America, Europe, the Middle East and Australia.
 The Foundation participates in industry and government liaison groups and develops strategic alliances with government, industry and other national and international health and research organizations.

 Henry R. Moehring, President and CEO, Biography